observablehq/plot/docs/features/facets.md

 If you are interested in automatic faceting for quantitative data, please upvote [#14](https://github.com/observablehq/plot/issues/14).
 :::

 When both **fx** and **fy** channels are specified, two-dimensional faceting results, as in the faceted scatterplot of penguin culmen measurements below.
-The horizontal↔︎ facet shows sex (with the rightmost column representing penguins whose *sex* field is null, indicating missing data), while the vertical↕︎ facet shows species.
+The <span class="emoji-horizontal">horizontal</span> facet shows sex (with the rightmost column representing penguins whose *sex* field is null, indicating missing data), while the <span class="emoji-vertical">vertical</span> facet shows species.

 :::plot defer https://observablehq.com/@observablehq/plot-two-dimensional-faceting
 ```js